 · Define the basic policies, procedures and standards as required by NIH to oversee the safe use of these biohazardous materials (also referred to hereafter as “these materials”.)

 · Review requests for the use of these materials for compliance with NIH Guidelines and the BMBL, and approve those requests which are found to conform with NIH Guidelines and the BMBL.
 As part of the review process, the IBC will do the following, as applicable:

-o Conduct an independent assessment of the containment levels, as required by the NIH Guidelines for research involving recombinant and synthetic nucleic acid molecules.
+o Conduct a a risk assessment to determine contaminent level, as required by the NIH Guidelines for research involving recombinant and synthetic nucleic acid molecules.

 o Conduct an assessment, if applicable, of the facilities, procedures, practices,